 If you are looking to buy a NSW property like Blackbutt, or any rural real estate in NSW for your own weekend getaway, perhaps you will consider a piece of rural land that also plays host to many native plants and animals.
 All NSW Biodiversity Conservation Trust rural properties for sale have been identified as important for their natural value and are sold with a conservation agreement in place.

-For all inquiries about NSW Biodiversity Conservation Trust rural land for sale, contact our Property Sales Manager, Adam Dawson, on (02) 6626 0303 or 0448 801 391, or contact one of our offices.
+For all inquiries about NSW Biodiversity Conservation Trust rural land for sale, contact our Property Sales Manager, Toby Eastoe, on 0437 449 275, or contact one of our offices.